Depending on which country you’re from, you may or may not be familiar with Easter traditions.

 Many retail stores close for Good Friday and Easter Sunday but are open on the other days.
 There is a lot of confusion and misunderstanding between the states as to when businesses should open or remain closed and many choose their trading hours for themselves.

-Hospitality traders often apply a public holiday surcharge to the cost of meals and drinks purchased in cafes, bars and restaurants to cover the higher wages that must be paid to staff working on those days.
-The surcharge ranges from five per cent to as high as twenty per cent, so be sure to enquire when making reservations so that you don’t experience a nasty surprise when you go to pay.
+Hospitality traders often apply a public holiday surcharge, an additional charge, to the cost of meals and drinks purchased in cafes, bars and restaurants to cover the higher wages that staff working on those days are paid.
+The surcharge ranges from five per cent (5%) to as high as twenty per cent (20%), so be sure to enquire when making reservations so that you don’t experience a nasty surprise when you go to pay.

 Be aware, that if you need to conduct any kind of business in Australia, you will experience difficulties over the Easter long weekend.
 Post offices and banks will be closed and you likely won’t find any lawyers, medical specialists or travel agents open either.